Matthewow/demos-hkusmlab/README.md

 ### Market's Reaction w.r.t Price Fluctuation and Fleet Size

+In this section, we perform a sensitivity analysis of how taxi market statistics are influenced by fluctuations in taxi driver fleet size and pricing.
+The fleet size and pricing mechanism are critical factors influencing the taxi market.
+This web app can demonstrate the varying outcomes on platform revenues, driver's monthly income, order matching rate, and driver utilization rate following alterations in fleet size and pricing.
+Consequently, this aids the government or operators in managing fleet control and adjusting pricing strategies.

 ### Features Progress

 - [x] Driver-Order Matching
 - [x] Market's Reaction w.r.t Price Fluctuation and Fleet Size
+- [x] Demo Home Page
-- [ ] Integrate Picking up Animation
+- [ ] Integrate Picking up Animation Demo Page
-- [ ] Refactor App in TS for better compatibility
+- [ ] Refactor App in TS/JSDoc for better compatibility
-- [ ] Demo Home Page
+- [ ] Traffic Flow Visualization Demo